Up to 60% off sofas & mattresses — limited‑time deals.

 What’s the difference between a reclining sofa and a recliner chair?

-A reclining sofa has multiple seats in one frame; a recliner chair is a single seat.
-Sofas may recline only on specific seats.
+A reclining sofa combines multiple seats in one frame; a recliner chair is a single seat.
+On many sofas, only the end seats recline.

 Are power reclining sofas safe around kids?